phenixdigital/phoenix_storybook/guides/icons.md

 PhoenixStorybook is built with a very small subset of FontAwesome free icons.
 If you want to use other FontAwesome icons you need to provide a valid **FontAwesome kit id**.

+When configuring your kit, please make sure you pick _Web Fonts_ & _CSS Only_ options.

 It can be either free or paid, so you also need to configure your FontAwesome plan.

 ```elixir